mlaursen/react-md/packages/codemod/transforms/v5-to-v6/README.md

 Next, start running the codemods in order to finish the migration:

+- `hardcode-scss-variables` - convert the `@react-md/*/dist/scssVariables` into
+  hard coded constants and remove the imports.
+This will throw an error if using computed keys
 - `icon`:
   - `remove-deprecated-font-icon-props`
 - `material-icons` -- Choose one of: